Psychologist

 Social workers are concerned with social problems, their causes, their solutions and their impact on people.
 A clinical social worker specializes in helping individuals and families with social and emotional difficulties.

-Definition of Social Worker and Clinical Social Worker
+Who is a Social Worker and Clinical Social Worker?

 Most social workers specialize.
 Although some conduct research or are involved in planning or policy development, most social workers prefer an area of practice in which they interact with clients.